rmadar/pandoc-templates/README.md

 order to properly perform the tasks below (and possibly many more).

+### Cross-references
+- [ ] `pandoc-crossref` works well but
+  1. there are no hyperlink for table in HTML (while it works in LaTeX)
+  2. there is no counting of figure in HTML (while it works in LaTeX and for Tables in HTML too)

 ### Beamer template

 - [ ] add logos on beamer presentations